How Harvard Teaches CS Students How To Code - Slashdot

 Stop with things that are "pretty c

-Harvard CS50 is a joke and a show (Score:1)
+Harvard CS50 is a joke and a show (Score:2, Interesting)

 A mish-mash of random topics with no proper introduction nor depth.
 It's a show, where Malan is the star and only performer, every night, as the whole course is presented as such.